cgrace0044/rock-paper-scissors/README.md

 ![Restart or Quit](docs/readme_images/restart_or_quit.webp)

-- Restarting will bring the user back to the login page.
+- Restarting will bring the user back to the start of the game.
 - Quitting will bring the user to a gameover screen.

 ![Gameover](docs/readme_images/gameover.webp)